Reverdy Johnson

 Reverdy Johnson (May 21, 1796 – February 10, 1876) was an American politician, statesman, and jurist from Annapolis, Maryland.
 He gained fame as a defense attorney, defending notables such as Sandford of the Dred Scott case, Maj.
-Gen. Fitz John Porter at his court-martial, and Mary Surratt, alleged conspirator in the assassination of Abraham Lincoln.
+Gen. Fitz John Porter at his courts-martial, and Mary Surratt, conspirator in the assassination of Abraham Lincoln.
 A former Whig, he was a strong supporter of the Union war effort.
 At first he opposed wartime efforts to abolish slavery until 1864, and in 1865 supported the 13th Amendment banning slavery.

 Johnson served as United States Minister to the United Kingdom from 1868 to 1869.

 Early life

-Johnson was born on May 21, 1796 in Annapolis, Maryland.
+Johnson was born on May 21, 1796, in Annapolis, Maryland.
 He was the son of a distinguished Maryland lawyer and politician, John Johnson (1770–1824), who served as Attorney General of Maryland from 1806 to 1811 and later Chancellor of Maryland, and Deborah (née Ghieselen) Johnson (1773–1847).
 His younger brothers were John Johnson Jr. (1798–1856), the last Chancellor of Maryland, and George Johnson (1817–1892).

 He graduated from St. John's College in 1812 and then studied law.
 He was admitted to the bar in 1815.
+In August 1814, he served as a Private in Ens.
+William Brewer's detachment of the 36th Maryland Militia, fighting at the Battle of Bladensburg.

 Career

+In 1816, he was appointed as Deputy Attorney General of Maryland, a position he held until 1817.
 In 1817, Johnson moved to Baltimore, where he became a legal colleague of Luther Martin, William Pinkney and Roger B. Taney, the Attorney General and later Chief Justice of the United States from 1835 until 1864.
 He was appointed chief commissioner of insolvent debtors of Maryland in 1817.
 From 1821 until 1825 he served in the Maryland State Senate and then returned to practice law for two decades.

 In 1842, while helping North Carolina Congressman Edward Stanly to ready himself for a duel with Virginia Congressman Henry Wise, Johnson fired a pistol at a tree, from which the ball rebounded and hit Johnson's left eye, blinding that eye and triggering the gradual onset of a sympathetic deterioration of the other eye that worsened over the rest of his life, eventually leaving him almost completely blind.